Fairblock/docs/docs/glossary.md

 ### FairyPort

-Acting as a Relayer option, FairyPort is an off-chain service that acts as a messaging bridge, reading the state of the destination chain and FairyRing.
+Acting as a relayer option, FairyPort is an off-chain service that acts as a messaging bridge, reading the state of the destination chain and FairyRing.
 It is used to communicate between the two networks for the passing of keys for decryption.
 Each transaction has a respective ID that corresponds to a keyshare used to decrypt on the destination chain, enabling the execution of the respective transaction.

 <!-- TODO: add link to FairyPort repo -->